American Horror Story: Freak Show: Awards and nominations

 In its fourth season, the series was nominated for 76 awards, 21 of which were won.

 Home media

 Soundtrack

-The opening theme for the 4th season of AHS is "Carousel" by Melanie Martinez, a song from her debut album "Cry Baby".

 Every cover song performed in Freak Show was released by 20th Century Fox TV Records in online music stores following the broadcast of the episode in which it appeared, except the cover of David Bowie's "Heroes", performed by Jessica Lange in "Curtain Call."